Shredmetal/ct-pa-report-classifier/research_questions.md

 Is there any sort of background change to the lung parenchyma (including, but not limited to emphysema, bronchiectasis, or bullae?)
 Well, I guess I wondered about doing 6.
 Any changes?, then 7.
 Bronchiectasis?
 8. Emphysema?
 9. Bullae?
 10. Relevant changes that are not 7,8,9

-I guess the main changes of interest would be
+the main changes of interest would be
   - Bronchiectasis: widening of the airways which leads to difficulty in self-cleaning and risk of recurrent infection
   - Bronchial Wall Thickening (Bronchial thickening): Thickening of the linings of the airways, usually due to inflammation
   - Emphysema: degradation of the walls of the spongy parts of the lungs, leading to larger air spaces with less surface area